Enterprise quickstart This quickstart walks you through the essentials: logging in via SSO, setting up Warp, and running your first agent. You can complete this in under 10 minutes. ## Step 1: Log in via SSO 1. Go to [app.warp.dev/login](https://app.warp.dev/login). 2. Click **Continue with SSO**. 3

 Section titled “Run a cloud agent”Once your environment is ready, use the following command to launch a cloud agent (use the environment ID from above):

-oz agent run-cloud --env my-env --prompt "Review the open PRs in this repo"Monitor and steer Oz cloud agents from the Oz dashboard or directly in Warp.
+oz agent run-cloud --env my-env --prompt "Review the open PRs in this repo"Monitor and steer cloud agents from the Oz dashboard or directly in Warp.

 Next steps